ASP-ML/MassSegFramework/README.md

 │   │   │   └── metrics/
 │   │   └── TestLabels/
 │   ├── Matlab/
-│   │   ├── cropToOriginalMaskCV.m  # Script to resize the segmented mask to its original size
-│   │   └── filtered_oneImage.m
+│   │   ├── cropToOriginalMaskCV.m  # Script to place the segmented mask in its original position within the full-size image │   │   └── filtered_oneImage.m     # Script to apply the median filter
 │   ├── miniMIASDataset/
 │   │   ├── InputImages/
 │   │   │   ├── OrignalTestImages/